 I’m visiting a lawyer next week to get started on filing for bankruptcy.
 I have no way to pay my debts or even make the minimum payments each month.
 My problem is that I simply can’t find a place online that actually explains what the different kinds of bankruptcy are and how they work in any terms I can understand.
 What’s Chapter 7 and Chapter 11 and Chapter 13?

 I’ll attempt to explain these concepts in the clearest terms I can.
-Of course, when you do that, you tend to lose some details in the process, so if you want to know more about your specific situation, I suggest contacting a lawyer.
+If you read this post want to know more about your specific situation, I suggest contacting a lawyer.

 What Is Bankruptcy?